“Am I financially on track?”

 While it doesn’t feel “healthy” to compare our wealth to others, most of us do it subconsciously anyway.
 We check out the fancy cars on our neighbors’ driveways, the brands of other women’s purses, and our friends’ vacation photos on Facebook.
 All in an effort to see how we stack up.

 Using myself as an example, I actually felt much wealthier when I was a university student than I do now.

-Back in those days, after I paid off my tuition and bought textbooks for all my classes, if I could still afford rent, food, and the occasional shopping splurge, I would feel like I was on top of the world.
+Back in those days, after I paid off my tuition and bought textbooks for all my classes, if I could still afford rent, food, and the occasional Frappuccino and $35 H&M dresses, I would feel like I was on top of the world.

-While I was far from well-to-do, most of my friends were also students that had their own fair share of money struggles so I didn’t feel poor by comparison.
+While I was far from well-to-do, most of my friends were also broke students that had their own fair share of money struggles so I didn’t feel poor by comparison.
 If instead, I was surrounded by heirs and heiresses, I doubt I’d have felt financially adequate.

-Where I lived mattered a lot too: my neighbourhood was full of starter homes, bungalows and apartments for students.
-There was overall an atmosphere of growth, hard work and hustling to make ends meet.
+Where I lived mattered a lot too: my neighbourhood was full of starter homes, bungalows that needed a touch of TLC, and tiny student apartments.
+Everyone was hustling to make ends meet.
 Flaunting wealth was the last thing on these people’s minds.

 Looking back, my naïve student self didn’t yet grasp the concept of financial planning, so it was easy to stay oblivious and blissfully content.

 In absolute dollar terms, I’m clearly better off today.

-I have a home that I love in a city notorious for high cost-of-living, the start of a retirement portfolio that I’m proud of, yet I still feel like I’m constantly playing catch-up.
+I own a home that I love in a city notorious for high cost-of-living, the start of a retirement portfolio that I’m proud of, yet I still feel like I’m constantly playing catch-up.

 Why is that?

-My peers (who serve as points of reference) have changed to include professionals with established careers, personal finance bloggers who’ve started their financial freedom journey a couple of years earlier, and a small subset of acquaintances who’ve started successful businesses or are otherwise semi-retired.
+My peers, who’re now my new points of financial reference, have changed to include professionals with established careers, personal finance bloggers who’ve started their financial freedom journey a couple of years earlier, and a small subset of acquaintances who’ve started successful businesses or are otherwise semi-retired.